Nonprofit Solar Spotlight: Association for Mental Health & Wellness

 In a couple of ways.
 First, we are an affiliate of both National Mental Health America and the Mental Health Association in New York state.
 So we routinely connect on a regional and national level with advocacy efforts and with education and training.
-We also connect with our community through partnerships with school districts, businesses, faith based institutions, civic associations and other community based nonprofits.
+We also connect with our community through partnerships with school districts, businesses, faith-based institutions, civic associations, and other community-based nonprofits.

 It’s really vital that we connect with people who may never think they need our services.
 This is because our goal is to have everyone focusing on their emotional wellness, and for people to know where to turn for support.
 The truth of the matter is, one in five people in a given year will have a mental health concern.
-We want people to be focusing and in tune so that they recognize the early warning signs of a mental health issue and we look to build skills that will help them stay healthy.
+We want people to be focused and in tune so that they recognize the early warning signs of a mental health issue and we look to build skills that will help them stay healthy.
 That’s really important now given the stress and strain that we’ve all been under, in response to not only the global pandemic but to the social unrest and racial trauma that has been exposed for all of us to see.

 “ We need lights.
 We need to carry out our mission and have a building that is safe and welcoming.
 But money spent on energy costs is money that we’re not spending on providing psychiatric rehab services or educating students in a classroom about emotional health. ”